giotob/TPC_reproduction/README.md

 - trainer

-## Config
+## config folder
-In this folder you will find the best hyperparameters for each model and each dataset as described in the repository : github blah blah
+This folder contains both the hyperparameters and configurations necessary for training each model on either eICU or MIMIC data.

-The config files are json format and can be easily imported into any python script.
+The config files are in json format for human readability and can be easily imported as a dictionary.

 ## Dataloder

-In this folder is where we keep the data reader / generator.
-These generators were directly taken from the Author's github with minor tweaks done to them.

-These data generators were purposely made to read large files (GBs) so we thought it would be ideal to use them.
+This folder contains the data generator. once the data is processed in a train/val/test format the data loader will generate the data from these folders and feed it into the model.
 ## Misc

-The miscelaneous folder contains all the other functions necessary for filtering,masking and padding.
-It also contained the different metrics used to test the models.
+This folder contains all other functions that are outside of the main folder structure.
+In in here you will find functions that do filtering, masking and padding.
+As well as the metrics used for Mortality , LoS and Multitask

 ## Model

-This folder contains the architecture of each of the models tested for reproducibility.
-In our case, you will find TPC, Transformer and LSTM model inside.
+This folder contains the architecture of the TPC, Transformer and LSTM models.

 ## Trainer

-This folder contains the trainer class wrapper that calls all the other classes described above.
-The trianer sets up the training configuration that involves the dataset, hyperparameters and model.
+This folder contains the trainer class that wraps all the other classes into one in order to read data, load data, train/val/test.